-- 1. Full Diploma Programme Students - 2.
-Course Students (officially enrolled in at least 1 Diploma Programme Course and will complete all IB assessments in that course) - 3.
-General APIS diploma students (not enrolled in any IB Diploma courses or taking IB Diploma assessments)
+- 1. APIS Diploma + Full IB Diploma - 2.
+APIS Diploma + IB Courses (Students officially enrolled in at least 1 Diploma Programme Course.
+Students will complete all IB assessments in that course) - 3.
+APIS Diploma (Students not enrolled in any IB Diploma courses or taking IB Diploma assessments)

-All three diploma options require that all students earn the required amount of credits between Grades 9 - 12.
-(See Appendix).
+All three diploma options require all students to earn the required amount of credits from Grades 9 - 12 (See Appendix A).